 Before we get started, check out my comprehensive review of some of the most respected full-length MCAT tests out there.
-They’re very fresh…I just sat for the MCAT in June!
+It’s very fresh…I just sat for the MCAT in the last cycle!

 Now, let’s get down to the topic at hand…how many full length MCAT tests one should take before exam day.
 There’s not really an ideal number, but more is always better.

 How many times have you heard this ominous warning: “The MCAT is not like any test you’ve ever taken?!”
 If you’ve done any reading up about the MCAT (especially the new one), you’re sure to come across that line and wonder what it really means.
 I’ll admit the first time I heard it, it put me into a state of anxiety; I’d always been able to prepare for exams in the past by using reviews and study guides.
 How could anyone prepare for a test that’s unlike any they’ve ever taken?

 While it’s true the MCAT is different from any other college/professional exam you’ve taken in the past, don’t fall into the trap of thinking there is no good way to prepare for it.
 On the other hand, don’t fall into the rut of studying and memorizing vast amounts of information…just because that always seemed to work out in the past!
 Many a failed MCAT prepper has gone this route—cramming as much info about any and every equation and scientific formula into their minds to “dominate” on test day.
 It won’t work.

 There IS an effective way to study for the MCAT, and it includes three main pillars.

 First, if you’re in core science classes, learn the material!
 Nothing can prepare you like working hard in your hard science classes (e.g. biology, chemistry, physiology and especially biochemistry) and actually learning the material you’re taught.
 (Read: stop cramming overnight!)